BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 3. Object oriented programming
 4. Hyperparameters for dropout has been tested

-29/04/2017 Seventh update
+08/05/2017 Seventh update
-1. Hyperparameters for epochs and structure of model have been tested.
+1. All Hyperparameters have been tested and results have been uploaded.
+2. Fixed comment for the data loader
+3. More technical analysis like volume, moving average and other indexes will be added

 # References:
 Bernal, A., Fok, S., & Pidaparthi, R. (2012).
 Financial Market Time Series Prediction with Recurrent Neural Networks.